LightBDD/LightBDD/README.md

 ## VS Extension
 **LightBDD** project offers also a VSIX extension containing:
-* Feature Class templates for all integrations (nunit/xunit/mstest/fixie),
+* Feature Class Templates for all integrations (nunit/xunit/mstest/fixie),
+* Project Templates for all integrations (nunit/xunit/mstest/fixie),
 * Code Snippets for creating Scenarios and Composite Steps.

 The VSIX extension can be downloaded from: [Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/99be2036-a6b3-462c-9111-3ca31a317da2) (Visual Studio 2012 and newer versions supported).